PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-billing-webhook-events/README.md

 }
 ```

-Here is an exhaustive list of event triggered.
+Here is an exhaustive list of events triggered.

 ### Subscription

 * `subscription.created` - Triggered when a subscription is created.
 * `subscription.updated` - Triggered when a subscription is updated.
 A plan upgrade will trigger this event.
-* `subscription.status-updated` - Triggered when a subscription's status is changed.
+* `subscription.status-updated` - Triggered when a subscription's status changes.

 #### Difference between `subscription.updated` and `subscription.status-updated`

-If a status is **officially** changed, the `subscription.status-updated` event will be sent
+If a status is **officially** changed, the `subscription.status-updated` event will be sent.

 If a subscription is changed, the `subscription.updated` event will be sent but in some cases, the status hasn't yet been changed.
 That's why the `subscription.status-updated` event comes in handy in these exceptional cases.

 :::warning

-In order to track the subscription status changes, use `subscription.status-updated` instead, do not use `subscription.updated`
+To track the subscription status changes, use `subscription.status-updated`, and not `subscription.updated`.
 :::

-All the subscription event data follow this structure
+All the subscription event data have the following structure:

 | Value        | Type | Description |
 | ------------ | ---- | ----------- |
 | customer     | [Customer](https://apidocs.chargebee.com/docs/api/customers?prod_cat_ver=1#customer_attributes) | Customer for which the subscription has changed |
 | subscription | [Subscription](https://apidocs.chargebee.com/docs/api/subscriptions?prod_cat_ver=1#subscription_attributes) | The modified subscription |

 <Example>
 ```json